bryancaraman/thrift-API/README.md

 https://github.com/thoag-godaddy/BootCampCart-API
 ```

-Verify that the repository is available in the list of your repositories.
+Verify that the repository is available your list of your repositories.
 You should see something like below:
 ```
 <username>-godaddy/BootCampCart-API
-thoag-godaddy/BootCampCart-API
+forked from thoag-godaddy/BootCampCart-API
 ```

 Clone the project from your fork
 ```
-git clone <this repo>
+git clone <your fork>
 cd BootCampCart-API
 code . #this opens up the visual studio code with the project as your working directory
+# Switch back to your terminal and run this to pre-build our container in the background:
+docker compose build api
 ```

 Setup the IDE environment:

 As soon as VSCode opens up, you would get a pop up on the right corner of the screen to set up the project using Remote container.
 If you don't you may need to install `Remote - Containers` from the extensions on the left side bar.

-We want to make sure that we have all the plugin externsions needed to run the project.
-Navigate to `Extensions` tab on the left and make sure we have `Docker` installed.
-If not, install them from the marketplace.
+This sets up the python environment for VSCode to use, but for all your docker commands you will want to use your original terminal.

 Run the project for the first time.
-Lets observe everything docker compose is doing
+Make sure Docker is running then lets observe everything docker compose is doing
 ```
 docker compose up --build --force-recreate api
 ```